 Your website should tease wine-lovers as to the type of experience they will have at your winery or vineyard.
 Transport potential visitors with words and dynamic photography to your special place.
 They in turn will map themselves to your gates and cellar doors.

-It’s your role as a winery owner or manager or marketing partner to take them by the hand and develop a personal relationship with each and every one.
+It’s your role as a winery owner or manager or marketing director to take them by the hand and develop a personal relationship with each and every one.
 If you’ve done this, they will become your evangelist and stand atop his or her favorite social media mountain and shout out, “Hey world, this winery is the best thing since sliced bread.”

 Time and again, research illustrates that visitor-focused tourism experiences earn the most favorable results which in turn drives even more visitors.

 The Tourism Experience Begins with Your Website

 A wine experience begins long before someone steps foot on your land.
 It begins when a wine-centric or not-so-wine-centric visitor starts researching “wineries,” “things to do” or “what’s happening” and your winery website appears in search engine results or your attraction appears in a listing, editorial or video on your state tourism or wine marketing organization’s websites and the local convention and visitors bureau (CVB) or chamber of commerce website.